james-livefront/livefront-ai-guidance/03-sdlc-integration.md

 - Which architecture serves the business goals?
 - What technical debt is acceptable?
+- What skills and systems do I have access to?
 - How does this fit with existing systems?
 - What's the migration strategy?